 It’s that exciting time of end-of-year lists!
 A summary of the five most popular blog posts from Wilderness Coffee & Natural High.
 Click on the individual links to see the full description and the photo’s.
 I hope to keep inspiring you with natural highs that come from being surrounded by the beauty of nature.

 Herjólfsdalur is intimidatingly beautiful, whichever angle you look at it.
-A giant natural amphitheatre, with stupendous rocks rising up on all sides as you enter the valley.
-The walk along the top ridge is not to be missed.
-The distraction rate is very high, with a great density of spectacular sights and features.
+It looks like a giant natural amphitheatre, with stupendous rocks rising up on all sides as you enter the valley.
+The walk along the top ridge is one not to be missed.
+The distraction rate is very high, and there’s a great density of spectacular sights and features along the way.

-Heimaklettur, the iconic Home Rock of Vestmannaeyjar.
-It looks a bit inacessible at first sight, but there are ladders and chains along the path to the top.
-When it gets dark, people like to light candles on it.
-The end of the year they get totally out of control, with a multitude of candles all over the upper slopes.
+Heimaklettur is the iconic Home Rock of Vestmannaeyjar.
+It may look a bit inacessible at first sight, but there are ladders and chains to help you up the path to the top.
+In the darker days of the year, people like to light candles on it.
+And around Christmas and New Year they get totally out of control, with a multitude of candles all over the upper slopes.
+It’s an incredibly beautiful sight.

 Mount Taranaki on the north island of New Zealand.
 The mythical mountain that is obscured from view most days of the year, shrouded by its own low-hanging clouds.
 But now it stood there, clearly visible, and beckoning in all its glory.
 I literally skidded to a halt, and changed my course there & then.
 It was calling me and I had to go.